-Since every wood is unique, I try to obtain the maximum the wood can offer for guitar attributes.
+I am always searching for a sound which has genuine charm, with effective sound projection and great balance and versatility across the wide musical spectrum of musical colors.
+Since every piece of wood is unique, I try to maximize what it can offer for guitar attributes.
 I have always believed that quality comes before quantity, especially in sound.
-Despite I know the volume is a wanted attribute, I choose to work in the search of a well-balanced guitar with notes that achieve a deep bass, a warm mid-range, and clear singing trebles.
-I focused the power of sound on increasing the possibilities of dynamic range, and not on the full volume ¨per se¨
+Although I know that volume is a desired attribute, I strive for a well-balanced guitar with notes that achieve a deep bass, a warm mid-range, and clear, singing trebles.
+I focus the power of sound by increasing the possibilities of dynamic range, and not on the full volume per se.

 My flamenco guitars are like the gypsies from “Río de la Plata”, traditionally built with their own design.

-We have started with Torres and Friederich models, the first one is based on the most traditional Spanish guitar maker, Antonio de Torres Jurado.
+We have started with Torres and Friederich models.
+The first one is based on the most traditional Spanish guitar maker, Antonio de Torres Jurado.
 And the other is based on Bouchet´s disciple who became the most important French guitar builder of the twentieth century, Daniel Friederich.

-These guitars are made by a high qualified team of three Luthiers.
+These guitars are made by a highly qualified team of three Luthiers.
 Julio Malarino usually makes the soundboards and directs the entire process controlling the quality of each task and each piece.
 Gabriel Keilty is responsible for the assembly process and fine details, and Martín Bortolín prepares pieces and deals with polishing.